google/s2geometry/doc/intro.md

   // Return a cap that contains all points within a given distance of this
   // cap.
 Note that any expansion of the empty cap is still empty.
   S2Cap Expanded(S1Angle distance) const;

-  // Return the cap height corresponding to the given radius.
-This method can
-  // be used to efficiently construct many caps of the same radius (since
-  // converting the radius to a height is relatively expensive).
-Negative
-  // radii are mapped to negative heights (i.e., empty caps), while radii of
-  // of 180 degrees or more are mapped to a height of 2 (i.e., a full cap). static double RadiusToHeight(S1Angle radius);

   // Return the smallest cap that encloses this cap and "other".
   S2Cap Union(S2Cap const& other) const;